LemmySmackett/LemmySmackettCom/content/stories/mature/bookaholic.md

 "Serena."
 The Old Cruncher shoots her a look.

 Serena shrugs with a sheepish grin.
-"Girls can have a little bad boy millionaire bdsm power exchange smut as a 𝑡𝑟𝑒𝑎𝑡?"
+"Girls can have a little bad boy millionaire bdsm power exchange smut as a 𝑡𝑟𝑒𝑎𝑡?" Ω